-The Procedure draws heavily on the 2008 publication from the UK Research Integrity Office "Procedure for the Investigation of Misconduct in Research" (https://ukrio.org/publications/misconduct-investigation-procedure/), but with some amendments to reflect the Colleges relatively small size, evolution (since 2008) in our understanding of best practice, and to map more effectively onto other Colleges processes (for example, to allow a Research Misconduct investigation to constitute the first stage of a formal disciplinary process where this is appropriate).
+The Procedure draws heavily on the 2008 publication from the UK Research Integrity Office "Procedure for the Investigation of Misconduct in Research", but with some amendments to reflect the College's relatively small size, evolution (since 2008) in our understanding of best practice, and to map more effectively onto other College's processes (for example, to allow a Research Misconduct investigation to constitute the first stage of a formal disciplinary process where this is appropriate).

-This policy dates from 2016 and was last reviewed in March 2020 to ensure it remains fit for purpose.
-Its next review is due in March 2022.
+This policy dates from 2016 and was last reviewed in March 2022 to ensure it remains fit for purpose.
+Final approval for all changes was given in December 2022.
+Its next review is due in March 2024.

-High-level statement on any formal investigations of research misconduct that have been undertaken.
+High-level statement on any formal investigations of research misconduct that have been undertaken

-- Over the 20/21 academic year the College received one allegation of research misconduct which progressed to the formal investigation phase.
-No other allegations of research misconduct were received. - Over the 20/21 academic year, the College received one informal query about whether or not research misconduct may have occurred.
+- Over the 2021-22 academic year the College received one formal allegation of research misconduct but this did not progress to the formal investigation phase.
+The formal investigation phase of an allegation which was initiated in 2020-21 was completed in this year.
+No other allegations of research misconduct were received. - Over the 2020-21 academic year, the College received zero informal queries about whether or not research misconduct may have occurred.

-What the institution has learned from any formal investigations of research misconduct that have been undertaken, including what lessons have been learned to prevent the same type of incident reoccurring.
+What the institution has learned from any formal investigations of research misconduct that have been undertaken, including what lessons have been learned to prevent the same type of incident reoccurring